Media in Syria

 Following Ba'ath party's capture of power in 1963, the state immediately banned all news outlets except which advanced party propaganda.
 Syrians have had no exposure to free media or independent press since then, with there being no space for independent journalism, newspapers, publications, journalists or websites un-affiliated with party organizations.
 The situation worsened further after 1970, with the Ba'athist dictatorship imposing additional censorship policies that furthered its totalitarian control of the society until the Syrian Revolution erupts across Syria which began on 15 March 2011 until the dictator Bashar al-Assad and his family are overthrown on 8 December 2024 with the Fall of Damascus to the government rebels which led the Assad family left Syria at midnight for Russia which landed in Moscow for a political asylum as refuge.
 State propaganda machine was primarily used to monopolise information access and indoctrinate the Syrian population in Ba'athist ideology.

 Ba'athist Syria was one of the most dangerous places in the world for journalists and was ranked 2nd worst in the World Press Freedom Index in 2024.
 There were 28 journalists killed in combat in 2012.
 Between 2011 and 2020, more than 700 civilian journalists have been killed in Syria and an estimated 78% of these killings were perpetrated by Ba'athist forces.
 More than 400 journalists were arrested or kidnapped in the course of the Syrian civil war.
 More than a third of independent journalists reporting on the war were forced to flee after Assad regime's capture of territories in Southern and Eastern Syria during 2016-2018.
 During the early years of the Syrian revolution, there was a mass flight of local journalists due to persecution, threats, harassment, torture, executions and kidnappings from Ba'athist and pro-Assad militias.
 Ba'athist Syria had numerous laws such as "1965 law of protection against the revolution", "2011 media law", "2012 terrorism law", "2021 cybercrime law" which enabled the state to formally indict journalists and give a legal cover to media censorship.

+Mass media in Ba'athist Syria

 Media

 Public media journalists in Ba'athist Syria practiced self-censorship.
 Public media consisted of television, print, film, radio and internet and social media.